kenvancleemput/myportfolio/README.md

 # Wednesday 03/11

-    First commit: - changed contact to a form.
+    First commit: Changed contact to a form.
+    Second commit: Added stylesheet for form and post demo file from Lars Third commit: Added pages for different projects with images, some styling for those.